WCAG Guidelines: The Ultimate Accessibility Goals for Your Website

 Understandable Guidelines

-Now we’re into Understandable, the part of POUR that’s all about making sure your content is clear and functions in a predictable way.
+Now we’re into Understandable, this part is all about making sure your content is clear and functions in a predictable way.
 Users should be able to comprehend your content and know how to interact with it without any unexpected surprises.

 10. Readable (3.1.1 – 3.1.6)